aghababa/Classification-of-Geolife-Trajectory-Dataset-Using-Neural-Networks/README.md

 Team Members: Hasan Pourmahmoodaghababa, Ali Hassandokht Mashhadi, Behnam Sheraafat

-Pn November 29, we uploaded the mapped data from our trajectory data to R^20, R^50 and R^250 under two different feature mappings appeared in our refrences [1,2].
+In November 29, we uploaded the mapped data from our trajectory data to R^20, R^50 and R^250 under two different feature mappings appeared in our refrences [1,2].
 They are stored in folders Mapped-Data, Mappead-Data-50-dim and Mapped-Data-250-dim, respectively.

 Landmarks employed for creating these datasets are stored in Landmarks folder in csv format.
 The first one with